bandughana/laravel-optimizer/README.md

 composer require bandughana/laravel-optimizer
 ```

-Then, run the following `artisan` command to set up the package and publish configurations:
+Then, run the following Artisan command to set up the package and publish configurations:

 ```bash
 php artisan optimize:install
 ```

 Behind the scenes, this package uses these awesome packages: [Laravel Opcache](https://github.com/appstract/laravel-opcache), [Laravel Image Optimizer](https://github.com/spatie/laravel-image-optimizer), and [Laravel Page Speed](https://github.com/renatomarinho/laravel-page-speed).
 Configurations for each of the packages will be published to your project's `config` folder after running the above command.
-For further configurations, consult the docs for these packages.
+For further package-specific configurations, consult the docs for these packages.

 ## Usage

-In the root of your project, you can run optimizations using the `artisan` command:
+In the root of your project, you can run optimizations using the Artisan command:

 ```bash
 php artisan optimize:run